 Relationship to Other Offices and Units on Campus

-ICEE was established in the Office of Research and Economic Development in recognition of the important and essential interconnections between scholarship (which includes research, creative activity, teaching, and service), and economic, cultural, and community engagement.
+ICEE was established in the Office of Research and Engagement in recognition of the important and essential interconnections between scholarship (which includes research, creative activity, teaching, and service), and economic, cultural, and community engagement.
 Serving as a central communication hub about community engagement activities, relationships, resources, scholarship, best practices, and outcomes, ICEE works with academic, student affairs, and administrative offices campus-wide to deepen, to make more pervasive, and to integrate community engagement into core academic work and systems for the purpose of advancing strategic institutional and community missions and goals.

 Our research agenda is continually being informed and shaped by our practice, scholarship, and relationships; it is not fixed.
 At present, our work is broadly encompassed by the following two areas of praxis.